mkernsNCR/Matthew-Kerns-Portfolio.github.io/planning/user-stories.md

 * A resume.
 * A reference to at least one project.
 * Contact information.
-* Basic HTML, CSS, JavaScript used.
+* Basic HTML, CSS, JavaScript, and Bootstrap used.

 ## Silver Level